BredaUniversityGames/unreal-development/src/creating_unreal_project_from_scratch.md

 - Give your project a name.
     - Again, keep it simple, nothing too crazy.

 We're gonna start with a .uproject file to lay down the basics and we'll need a Source folder for all our C++ goodness.
-Inside, we'll organize our code into different modules.
-Let's call the main one **{projectname}{modulename}**, where we'll stash all our core gameplay code.

 - Drop a .uproject file in the main folder.
 - Make a Source folder in there too.